Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Introduction

-Another challenge in MLN signal processing lies in the need for a suitable mathematical representation.
+Another challenge in MLG signal processing lies in the need for a suitable mathematical representation.
 Traditional methods start with connectivity matrices.
 For example, in \cite{d2}, a supra-adjacency matrix is defined to represent all layers equivalently while ignoring the natures of different layers.
 One can also represent each layer with an individual adjacency matrix \cite{c20}.
-However, such matrix-based representations mainly focus on the intralayer connections and lack representation for interlayer interactions \cite{c20}.
-A more natural and general way may start with tensor representation \cite{c10}, which is particularly attractive in handling complex MLN graph analysis.
+However, such matrix-based representations mainly focus on the intralayer connections and lack representation for interlayer interactions.
+A more natural and general way may start with tensor representation \cite{c10}, which is particularly attractive in handling complex MLG graph analysis.

-Our goal is to generalize graph signal processing for multilayer networks to model, analyze, and process signals based on the {\em intralayer} and {\em interlayer} signal interactions.
-To address the aforementioned challenges and to advance MLN processing, we present a novel tensor framework for graph signal processing over multilayer networks (M-GSP).
-We summarize the main contributions of this work as follows: \begin{itemize} \item Leveraging tensor representation of MLN, we introduce the definitions of signals and shifting over MLN. \item We define new concepts of spectral space and spectrum transform for M-GSP.
-For interpretability of the spectral space, we analyze the resulting MLN spectral properties and their distinctions from existing GSP tools. \item We also present fundamentals of filter design in M-GSP, and suggest several practical applications based on the proposed framework. \end{itemize}
+Our goal is to generalize graph signal processing for multilayer graphs to model, analyze, and process signals based on the {\em intralayer} and {\em interlayer} signal interactions.
+To address the aforementioned challenges and to advance MLG processing, we present a novel tensor framework for {multilayer graph signal processing (M-GSP)}.
+We summarize the main contributions of this work as follows: \begin{itemize} \item Leveraging tensor representation of MLG, {we introduce M-GSP from a spatial perspective, in which MLG signals and shifting of signals are defined}; \item {Taking a spectrum perspective, we introduce new concepts of spectrum space and spectrum transform for MLG.} For interpretability of spectrum space, we analyze the resulting MLG spectral properties and their distinction from existing GSP tools. \item We also present fundamentals of filter design in M-GSP, and suggest several practical applications based on the proposed framework, {including those in IoT systems}. \end{itemize}